conda/conda-build/docs/source/resources/define-metadata.rst

 Export runtime requirements
 ---------------------------

-Some build or host :ref:`requirements` will impose a runtime requirement.
+Some build or host :ref:`requirements <requirements>` will impose a runtime requirement.
+You may want to review our :ref:`requirements` covering the host and run sections.
+These exports are describing oneself for downstream customers.
+Note that only dynamic and shared libraries need ``run_exports`` - static libraries do not.

-Most commonly this is true for shared libraries (e.g. libpng), which are required for linking at build time, and for resolving the link at run time.
+The runtime requirement is most commonly true for shared libraries (e.g. libpng), which are required for linking at build time and for resolving the link at run time.

-With ``run_exports`` (new in conda-build 3) such a runtime requirement can be implicitly added by host requirements (e.g. libpng exports libpng), and with ``run_exports/strong`` even by build requirements (e.g. gcc exports libgcc).
+With ``run_exports`` (new in conda-build 3), such a runtime requirement can be implicitly added by host requirements (e.g. libpng exports libpng).
+Less commonly, a runtime requirement can be implicitly added with ``run_exports/strong`` even by build requirements (e.g. gcc exports libgcc).

 .. code-block:: yaml